Courses of Study

 EN138f Fantasies of Modernity: American Literature between the Wars How did American literature respond to the dramatic social and cultural transformations that shook the United States after the devastating Great War?
 Moving from the roaring twenties through the Depression, we will study texts that emerged from the Lost Generation and the Harlem Renaissance, as well as the work of immigrant and working-class writers.
 Students will engage in a series of writing-intensive exercises and workshops, producing and revising four essays over the course of the semester.
-Prerequisite: Concurrent enrollment in History and Philosophy 138.
+Prerequisite: Concurrent enrollment in History 138.
 Elect Integrated Studies 138.
 Four credit hours.
 L, W1.
 Stubbs

 EN141f Beginning Playwriting Listed as Theater and Dance 141.
 Four credit hours.
 A. Oldham

 EN142fs Introduction to Cinema Studies Listed as Cinema Studies 142.
 Four credit hours.
-A. Wessels
+A. Wurtzler

-[EN174] Public Speaking A foundation in public speaking, with an emphasis on oral presentation, rhetorical and expository persuasion, argument and counter-argument.
+EN174s Public Speaking A foundation in public speaking, with an emphasis on oral presentation, rhetorical and expository persuasion, argument and counter-argument.
 Students will write and orally present speeches to audiences, as well as read and watch examples of effective public speaking.
 Especially appropriate for those considering careers involving public speaking, including teaching, government, politics, law, etc., but all are welcome.
 In case of over-enrollment, confirmation of admission is by email application.
 Prerequisite: W1 course.
 Four credit hours.
+Mazzeo

 EN200fs Foundations of Literary Studies How and why do we read?
-Why do some books last and others disappear?
+How do we decide what counts as literature?
 What counts as knowledge for readers of imaginative texts?
-We begin to answer these quesions in this broad ranging course.
+We begin to answer these questions in this broad ranging course.
 Required for the English major, the introduction to college-level literary studies incorporates poetry, drama, and fiction, explores canon formation with a historical range of literary works, and emphasizes close reading, interpretive vocabulary, and critical writing skills.
 Also introduces students to critical perspectives and scholarly research.
 Previously listed as English 172.
 Prerequisite: W1 course or equivalent (can be taken concurrently).
-Prerequisite: W1 course or equivalent (can be taken concurrently).
 Four credit hours.
-L. Gibson, Hanlon, Osborne
+L. Ardam, Cook, Sagaser, Stubbs